 In 2010, Sciences Po created PRESAGE, a gender studies and research programme.
 This trailblazing initiative now forms part of a comprehensive gender equality action plan.
 The pioneering nature of this commitment was recognised by the UN Women HeForShe programme, which named Sciences Po President Frédéric Mion as one of 10 university IMPACT champions for gender equality worldwide.
 More

 The 2016 survey on the employment of recent Sciences Po graduates confirms that a diploma from one of Sciences Po’s graduate schools remains a strong asset for quickly entering the workforce.
 Just one year following their graduation in June 2015, the overall rate of employment was 95.7%, a slight increase from the year before and in line with the upward trend of the past few years.
 Discover additional results from the survey below.More

 Since March 2016, Sciences Po has been taking an annual cohort of asylum-seeking or refugee students.
-Originally a student-led initiative, Welcome Refugees has now become a fully-fledged programme in partnership with the NGO Wintegreat.
-Sciences Po will be welcoming its third cohort this fall—an opportunity to take stock of the programme's progress with five key figures.More
+Originally a student-led initiative, Welcome Refugees has now become a fully-fledged programme in partnership with the NGO Wintegrate (now named each One).
+Sciences Po will be welcoming its third cohort in the fall 2017—an opportunity to take stock of the programme's progress with five key figures.More